 Unmeasured confounding and selection into treatment are key threats to reliable causal inference in Difference-in-Differences (DiD) designs.
 In practice, researchers often use instrumental variables to address endogeneity concerns, for example through shift-share instruments.
 However, in many settings instruments may be correlated with unobserved confounders, exhibiting pre-trends.
 In this paper we explore the use of synthetic controls to address unmeasured confounding in IV-DiD settings.
-We propose a synthetic IV estimator that partials out the unmeasured confounding and derive conditions under which it is consistent, when the standard two-stage least squares is not, and asymptotically normal.
+We propose a synthetic IV estimator that partials out the unmeasured confounding and derive conditions under which it is consistent and asymptotically normal, when the standard two-stage least squares is not.
 Motivated by the finite sample properties of our estimator we then propose an ensemble estimator that might address different sources of bias simultaneously.
-Finally, we show the relevance and pitfalls of our estimator in a simulation exercise and in an empirical application to the Syrian refugee crisis.
+We illustrate our method through a simulation exercise and two shift-share empirical applications: the Syrian refugee crisis effect on Turkish labor markets and the impact of Chinese imports on US manufacturing employment.